vishrutarya/MiniTwitter/README.md

 ## Summary
 This code instantiates MiniTwitter, a simple microblogging service akin to a minimalist version of Twitter (hence the name).

-**Goal and functionality.** MiniTwitter's main goal is to faciliate communication over the web by enabling users to publish short textual *posts* that are viewable by all users.
-After signing up for the service, users are able to:
+**Goal and functionality.** MiniTwitter's main goal is to faciliate communication over the web.
+It does this by enabling users to make textual *posts*, displaying these posts publically as the author's *stream*, and enabling users to follow one another such that each user's *feed* is a chronological list of all the posts made by the user and those the user is following.
-1. make posts of their own;
-1. *follow* other users and see their followed users' posts alongside their own on the 'Home' page;
-1. see all users' posts on the 'Explore' page.

-The Profile page also features the count of the user's followers as well as the count of users they follow.
-Following and unfollowing occurs via the target user's profile page.

 **Implementation details.** Despite it's simplicity, MiniTwitter is a full-stack web application with database, application, and visualization layers.
 It's built in the Python language, uses the Flask web framework, handles data through a SQLite (or MySQL) database, and deploys via a Docker container.[1]
 The service was built following Miguel Grinberg's Flask tutorial.